GraceInAuburn/VideoTeam/VideoEditingWorkflow.md

         1. Username = `graceinauburn`
         2. Password = `ASK FOR IT ;)`
         3. Name the Video SERIES TITLE – SERMON NAME For example: `Living Proof – How to live a life`
-2. Open that week’s PowerPoint and export the Sermon Name slide as a PNG and upload that to YouTube as a custom Thumbnail.
+2. Open that week’s PowerPoint and export the Sermon Name slide as a 2MB or less PNG or JPG and upload that to YouTube as a custom Thumbnail.
     1. Hit Publish and you are pretty much done.